Winfield Township, New Jersey: After the war

 "One effect of outside resentment upon Winfield itself was to solidify sentiment among the inhabitants against their neighbors.
 If their neighbors didn't like Winfield, the feeling was definitely mutual.
 Another effect was to make the early Winfield settlers suspicious of all bureaucracy, including their own elected officers.
 In this respect, the trying experiences and disillusionment attending the early days of Winfield have made its citizens even more sensitive than usual to rumors respecting changes in the community structures."

 This sensitivity was especially prevalent in the 1960s when residents began to realize that the town's property was worth far more than the structures built upon it.
 Although several experts have presented proposals to Winfield for more efficient and economical use of the property—ranging from selling the entire community and splitting the profits to moving every resident into a single high-rise building and then developing the remaining property for more profitable uses—residents have never considered any of these proposals very seriously.
 The residents have continually recommitted themselves to the mutual ownership concept.

 Winfield Township School Christmas Nativity Play 1940s, Winfield Township, New Jersey.

-In August 2001, the entire township celebrated its 60th anniversary with a community picnic and a parade led by Grand Marshal Leona Harriot Burke (1917–2007), who had moved from Kearny, New Jersey to Winfield Park on the first move-in day for new residents on December 1, 1941.
+In August 2001, the entire township celebrated its 60th anniversary with a community picnic and a parade led by Grand Marshal Leona Harriot Burke (1917–2007), who had moved from Kearny to Winfield Park on the first move-in day for new residents on December 1, 1941.
 Mrs. Burke had also served as the first president of the Winfield Park Volunteer Fire Department's Ladies Auxiliary.

 Santa Claus Arrives by Helicopter in the field behind Community Center, December 1963, Winfield Township, New Jersey.